tagawa/maison-hina/en/setup.md

 ## Previous version

-The first version of the birdbox used a [Raspberry Pi 3 Model B+](https://www.raspberrypi.com/products/raspberry-pi-3-model-b-plus/).
+The first version of the birdbox used a [Raspberry Pi 3 Model B+](https://www.raspberrypi.com/products/raspberry-pi-3-model-b-plus/){:target="_blank" rel="noopener"}.
 The setup was simpler — video only, no audio, and the stream was only available on our local network (no YouTube).

 <figure>
   <img src="/assets/images/birdbox_v1_interior.jpg" alt="Inside the first birdbox — camera module and two infrared LEDs, powered by a Raspberry Pi 3 B+" width="480" height="640" loading="lazy">